antgonzales/antgonzales.github.io/_posts/2020-03-05-getting-started-testing.md

 Here's some things I want to consider changing:

 * I don't like the term "inputDispatch" and I actually like the way I named "updateTodos".
-Feels more declarative and explicit.
+It feels more declarative and explicit.
 * I know that I could use a reducer but there really isn't a need at this moment to use one.
 I'll hold off for now.